unforbidable/tfcplus-bids/README.md

 * [Wattle Gate](../../wiki/Wattle-Gate) - gate from wattle
 * [Palisade](../../wiki/Palisade) - wall made of logs placed upright
 * [Straw Nest](../../wiki/Straw-Nest) - primitive alternative to a Nest Box for chicken to lie eggs
+* [More Kilns](../../wiki/Kiln) - Tunnel Kiln, Square Kiln and Beehive Kiln adapted from TFC+, powered by a wood pile

 ### Contributions